matthewwardrop/linux-surfacepro3/README.md

  - Camera patch from https://github.com/nuclearsandwich/surface3-archlinux/issues/12 (patch from `colorprint`)
  - Buttons and Wakeup patches from http://bugzilla.kernel.org/show_bug.cgi?id=84651 (patches from Chen Yu, comments #56 and #57)
  - Multitouch patches* (backported from the 4.0 patch) from https://gist.github.com/felipeota/afb5f510f5b315f8bed8 .
    (an X11 configuration file is also placed in `/etc/X11/xorg.conf.d/` in order to enable right click).
+Using these patches prevents the `caps lock` indicator led from working properly.
+See the footnote below for how to disable these patches if this is prohibitive for you.

 \* The multitouch patches add two-finger scrolling support.
 I'm not sure how these patches affect touchpad support under Wayland (with Mesa 10.5, Weston will not start on the Surface Pro 3).